-We know that investing in the Asian context is a little different then in the west.
-A lot of western fund managers came over and they had to close their funds, because they applied all the teachings in the west in emerging markets and they suffer substantial capital losses.
+We know that investing in the Asian context is a little different than in the west.
+A lot of western fund managers came over and they had to close their funds because they applied all the teachings in the west in emerging markets and they suffer substantial capital losses.

-Also, what are the metrics to use to spot a growth company, before they became a growth company?
+Also, what are the metrics to use to spot a growth company, before it became a growth company?

-This has always been a problem that many of us find it hard to deconstruct.
+This has always been a problem that many of us find hard to deconstruct.

 I am not saying they have a foolproof metric, but they have one or two that they can help.